 The government has since proposed amendments to the NPS 2011 - see Ministry for the Environment's website

-All reports relating to the development of the Freshwater Management Plan can be read on the Freshwater reports page
+Background technical reports can be read on the Freshwater reports page

 The Ministry for the Environment's video explains why it's necessary for us to prepare a Freshwater Plan for our region.